gchatz22/struts-site/source/core-developers/csp-interceptor.md

 Struts provides a `DefaultCspSettings` class that generates a strong strict-dynamic, nonce-based policy.
 This object will automatically generate a nonce value scoped to the current request.
 This design provides developers with a robust policy while giving them the flexibility to implement their own policy and use it with the CspInterceptor if they need to.
 The interceptor calls the `addCspHeaders` method of `DefaultCspSettings` which adds the CSP header to the response and attaches the nonce value in the request's session.
 The session's life cycle is tied to that of the request's.

 Refer to the security [index file](https://github.com/apache/struts-site/blob/master/source/security/index.md) for more infomation about the CSP policy and design.

+Example policy set by `DefaultCspSettings`:
 ```
 Content-Security-Policy:
   object-src 'none';